-Among the areas of the body that Olympia chiropractors are able to help, many people are surprised to learn that the jaw is on the list.
-It’s easy to associate back pain and neck pain with chiropractic treatment, but people who suffer from TMJ or Temporomandibular Joint Disorder in Olympia can also find relief.
+Among the areas of the body that Lacey chiropractors are able to help, many people are surprised to learn that the jaw is on the list.
+It’s easy to associate back pain and neck pain with chiropractic treatment, but people who suffer from TMJ or Temporomandibular Joint Disorder in Lacey can also find relief.

 Temporomandibular Joint Disorder refers to a group of conditions that affect the temporomandibular joint in the jaw.
 This joint connects your jaw to your skull, so it stands to reason that if you have issues with the muscles or ligaments that control its movement you may experience problems.